opentoonz/opentoonz_docs/source/cleaning-up_scanned_drawings.rst

 For black and white or greyscale lineart drawings, a set of parameters are available to calibrate the black line recognition process.

-The result of the process can be previewed both in the preview area available at the bottom of the Cleanup Settings window, and in the Toonz viewer (see  :ref:`Previewing the Cleanup Process <previewing_the_cleanup_process>`  ).
+The result of the process can be previewed both in the preview area available at the bottom of the Cleanup Settings window, and in the OpenToonz viewer (see  :ref:`Previewing the Cleanup Process <previewing_the_cleanup_process>`  ).

 Parameters are the following: